irmen/Pyro4/docs/source/tipstricks.rst

   with a ``$key=....`` querystring parameter.

+Special Http response headers:

+-  ``X-Pyro-Correlation-Id``: contains the correlation id Guid that was used for this request/response.

 Http response status codes:

 - 200 OK: all went well, response is the Pyro response message in JSON serialized format